zzzsochi/zini/README.rst

 1. Configparser is ugly;
 2. Configparser is overengineered;
-3. Configparser is not have type casting;
+3. Configparser does not have type casting;
-4. Configparser is not have type checking;
+4. Configparser does not have type checking;
 5. Configparser is... configparser.